TamsinHuggins/lab-stocks-UI/README.md

 ```

-## CHALLENGE : Renter the OrderTable component in App.jsx so that test welcome from OrderTable appears in the browser.
+## CHALLENGE : Render the OrderTable component in App.jsx so that test welcome from OrderTable appears in the browser.
 This will involve:
 - Exporting the OrderTable component as default export
 - Importing the OrderTable component into App
 - Rendering an instance of OrderTable in App